All About Equine Animal Rescue, Inc.

 Needs

-Support for Horse Care.
-The average monthly cost for basic care of a typical horse can range between $150-$300, which costs include feed, farrier (hooves) and basic dental care, medical care, vaccines, and deworming.
-The costs are considerably more depending on special diets,veterinary services and medications, or other special needs.
+Support for Basic Horse Care.
+The monthly cost for basic care of a typical horse can range between $150 to $300, which includes costs for feed, hoof and dental care, vaccines, and deworming.
+The costs can be considerably more when a horse requires a special diet, medications, shoes, diagnostics, surgery and/or additional veterinary care.

 Funding for veterinary care.
-AAE often rescues horses that are severely underweight, have injuries or medical issues that need more urgent attention or emergency care.
+AAE often rescues horses that are severely underweight, have injuries or medical issues that need more urgent attention, and/or emergency care.
 Funds are needed for diagnostics (e.g., bloodwork, radiology, biopsy, etc.), treatment, medications, surgeries, follow-up, etc.

 Volunteers.
 Volunteers are needed to support all aspects of operations including horse care, facilities, grant research/writing, administration, fundraising/events, outreach, used tack store support, administration, and more.